videojs/babel-config/README.md

 ## Changing configuration
 1. require the configuration you want to use `const config = require('@videojs/babel-config/cjs.js');`
 2. Make changes to it and export: `module.export = config`.
-3. pass `--config-file <path>` in the above scripts so that everything points to your new configs.
+3. Change the build scripts to  `babel-config-run --config-file <new-config> ...`
-4. change the above script to use `babel-config-run`